KaisenAmin/c_std/bitset/README.md

 ### `unsigned char* bitset_at_ref(Bitset* bs, size_t pos);`
 - **Purpose**:
-  Returns a reference (pointer) to the byte that contains the bit at the specified position, allowing direct modification of the bit.
+  Returns a pointer to the underlying byte that contains the bit at the specified position.
+To read or modify the target bit the caller must apply the mask `(1u << (pos % 8))` to the returned byte.

 - **Parameters**:
   - `bs`: A pointer to the `Bitset`.
   - `pos`: The position of the bit.

 - **Return Value**:
-  Returns a pointer to the byte that contains the bit at the specified position.
+  Returns a pointer to the byte that contains the bit at the specified position, or `NULL` if `bs` is `NULL` or `pos` is out of range.

 ---